-Trump confronts liberal Minneapolis ahead of key rally
+‘Welcome to Minneapolis’: Trump rally roils liberal bastion

 “I feel like we’re falling apart as a democracy, and we’re not taking advantage of all the voices that need to be heard,” said Jungers, a University of Minnesota student.

-Michelle Urevig-Grilz, 49, a teacher from suburban Ramsey who identified herself as a longtime Republican voter but Trump opponent, said she was considering joining the protests.
+Michelle Urevig-Grilz, 49, a teacher from suburban Ramsey who identified herself as a longtime Republican voter but a Trump opponent, said she was considering joining the protests.

 “He’s a misogynist pig.
 He always has been. … And it is surprising to me how many women voters did vote for Trump.
 That’s absolutely scary,” she said.